 In layman’s terms, intermittent fasting is simply a pattern of eating.
-It’s not a diet plan, it’s just a conscious decision to skip meals on purpose.
+It’s not a diet plan, it’s just a conscious decision to skip meals, like breakfast, on purpose.

 You would “intermittently” eat during a short time window of the day and “fast” for the rest of the day.

-For example, I typically eat my first meal around 11 am and freely eat till 7 pm that evening.
+For example, I typically skip breakfast and eat my first meal around 11 am and freely eat till 7 pm that evening.
 After 7 pm, I purposely don’t eat till 11 am the next day.